What Are the Different Types of Proofreading?

 2. Business proofreading

-3. Print media proofreading
+3. Print media and creative proofreading

 4. Translation proofreading